 The 2018-1 Excess Catastrophe Reinsurance Contract reinsures personal lines property and automobile excess catastrophe losses in 48 states and the District of Columbia, excluding Florida and initially New Jersey(5), caused by named storms, earthquakes and fire following earthquakes, severe weather, wildfires, and other naturally occurring or man-made events determined to be a catastrophe by the Company.
-Claim adjustment fees are indemnified as a percentage of ultimate net loss and are included within the contract's reinsurance limit.
 This contract is placed with Sanders Re which obtained funding from the ILS market to collateralize the contract's limit.
-The contract provides business located in the covered territory and arising out of a covered event.
+The contract reinsures business located in the covered territory and arising out of a covered event.
 The contract's risk period began April 1, 2018 and terminates on March 31, 2022.
 The contract provides one limit of \$500 million during its four-year term which can be used on a per occurrence or aggregate basis.
 For each qualifying loss occurrence, the contract provides 100% of \$500 million in reinsurance limits between a \$4.0 billion to \$4.5 billion layer for the April 1, 2018 to March 31, 2019 period.
 The contract also provides an aggregate limit of 100% of \$500 million in reinsurance limits between a \$3.75 billion to \$4.25 billion layer subject to an annual retention of \$3.75 billion.
 For each annual period beginning April 1, Company declared catastrophes occurring during such annual period involving two or more exposures and resulting in more than \$1 million in losses to personal lines property and automobile business can be aggregated to erode the aggregate retention and qualify for coverage under the aggregate limit.
 Reinsurance recoveries from and including layers one through eight of the Nationwide Program inure to the benefit of the aggregate.
-Reinsurance recoveries collected under the per occurrence limit of this contract are not eligible for cession under the aggregate limit of this contract.
-Reinsurance recoveries for all loss occurrences and aggregate losses qualifying for coverage during the contract's four-year risk period are limited to our ultimate net loss from a covered event and subject to the contract's \$500 million limit.
+Reinsurance recoveries collected under the per occurrence limit of this contract are not eligible for cession under the aggregate limit of Reinsurance recoveries for all loss occurrences and aggregate losses qualifying for this contract. coverage during the contract's four-year risk period are limited to our ultimate net loss from a covered event and subject to the contract's \$500 million limit.
 The contract contains a variable reset option, which the ceding entities may invoke for risk periods subsequent to the first risk period which allows for the annual adjustment of the contract's attachment and exhaustion levels within specified limits.
 The variable reset option requires a premium.
 The contract does not include a reinstatement of limits.

-(5) While the 2017-1 Excess Catastrophe Reinsurance Contract and the 2018-1 Excess Catastrophe Contract do not provide reinsurance recoveries for New Jersey exposures for the risk period beginning March 31, 2017 and April 1, 2018, respectively, the contracts each allow for the inclusion of these exposures in the remaining risk periods if so elected and with premium due.
+While the 2017-1 Excess Catastrophe Reinsurance Contract and the 2018-1 Excess Catastrophe Contract do not provide reinsurance recoveries for New Jersey exposures for the risk period beginning March 31, 2017 and April 1, 2018, respectively, the contracts each allow for the inclusion of these exposures in the remaining risk periods if so elected and with premium due.